Lisa Lillien

-Lisa Lillien (born December 31, 1965) is an American entrepreneur.
-She is the creator of the Hungry Girl brand, including email-subscription, cookbooks, low-calorie recipes, and life-hacks.
+Lisa Lillien Schneider is an American entrepreneur.
+She is the creator of the Hungry Girl brand, including email-subscription, cookbooks, low-calorie recipes, and life hacks.

 Background

 Lillien's roots are in magazines and, more generally, entertainment.
+Lillien is the daughter of Maurice Lillien (1933-2022) and Florence Lillien, and has two siblings, Jay and Meri, and is the aunt of Lauren, Max and Jake.
 She grew up on Long Island and identifies as Jewish ("a nice Jewish girl from Long Island").

 She graduated from Lawrence High School in 1983.
 She does not have a degree in nutrition, but uses the neologism foodologist due to obsession with food.
 She received a B.A. in communication from University at Albany, SUNY in 1987.
 Directly from college she became editor-in-chief at Tutti Frutti (teen-fan magazine, Jimmijack Publishing, 1987–1991).

 Career

 Business

 For five years, Lillien was online executive producer for TV Land and director of convergence development at Nickelodeon online.
 Next she was a producer for new media at Telepictures (Warner Bros.).
 She quit her job and started the Hungry Girl brand in 2004, with a weekly email (originally Tips and Tricks ... for Hungry Chicks).
 She has averaged over one million subscribers.
-The content consists mainly of recipes and life-hacks, written in a pink, exclamation-point, LOL style; or as Lillien once put it, "getting excited over silly things [...]
+The content consists mainly of recipes and life hacks, written in a pink, exclamation-point, LOL style; or as Lillien once put it, "getting excited over silly things [...]
 When I launched Hungry Girl, I wanted it to be the same...writing style[:] conversational and excited, [like] writing about teen stars, and pop stars...".

 Regular advertisers across media have included Weight Watchers, Dreyers light ice cream, and General Mills, later including Green Giant, Quaker, The Laughing Cow cheeses, and Beyond Better Foods.